Ian M. Griffith

 I’m broadly interested in studying minds and machines to better understand the principles of intelligence, to improve artificial systems and better understand humans.

-Auditory attention & “the cocktail party problem”
+Attention mechanisms & “the cocktail party problem”